• HOME

 Number of patients treated: A total of over 43,000 people treated with heavy ion radiotherapy

-As of March of 2019, the QST Hospital (the Hospital of the National Institute of Radiological Sciences) had treated 11,834 patients (more than 15,500 as of end of 2023) with the HIMAC heavy ion radiotherapy system since the beginning of clinical research in 1994.
+As of end of 2023, the QST Hospital (the Hospital of the National Institute of Radiological Sciences) had treated more than 15,500 patients with the HIMAC heavy ion radiotherapy system since the beginning of clinical research in 1994.
 In recent years, more and more patients have been enrolled, in the context of the following three situations: (1) in 2003, heavy ion radiotherapy was approved as a "highly advanced medical technology" (now called "advanced medical technology") by the national government; (2) an irradiation method was established that enabled smooth treatment; and (3) the medical characteristics of heavy ion beams were clarified, which resulted in the treatment fraction and period per patient being substantially reduced.

 Furthermore, in 2016, some cancer treatment became eligible for insurance coverage, and the number of patients is increasing further.